norombabajd/campaign/campaign.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: "<strong>If you think these ads are cool, wait till you see what I can
+  content: If you think these ads are cool, wait till you see what I can do with a
-    do with a rally pre-plan. </strong>Because ever since I became rally commissioner, every rally has started with this.
-Fun that's comprehensive, organized, and always ready for admin-approval. "
+    rally pre-plan.
+Because ever since I became rally commissioner, every rally has started with this.
+Fun that's comprehensive, organized, and always ready for admin-approval.
   media:
     image: "/uploads/2020/02/08/winterrally.png"
     alt_text: ''
-  headline: <strong><span class="light">Talking the Talk, and Typing the Type.</span></strong>
+  headline: "<strong>I don't just talk the talk, I type the type.</strong>"
 - template: simple-footer
   block: footer-1
   content: <strong>Paid for by the John Daniel Election Committee<br><em>(but in reality,